Lohmann: Checking in with Patches, one (not-quite-so) big cat and an international sensation

-The plain and simple update is this: Patches, the exorbitantly obese rescue cat, has lost more than three pounds since he went to live with Kay Ford 10 weeks ago and almost seven pounds since being surrendered to Richmond Animal Care and Control in early April.
+The plain and simple update is this: Patches, the exorbitantly obese rescue cat, has lost more than three pounds since his first doctor's visit after going to live with Kay Ford 11 weeks ago and almost seven pounds since being surrendered to Richmond Animal Care and Control.

 But there is so much more to the story.